 Tanja L. Jones

-Assistant Professor of Art History, Renaissance and Baroque
+Associate Professor of Art History, Renaissance and Baroque

 Dr. Jones joined the faculty in 2012, having taught previously at The Florida State University and the University of Alabama in Birmingham.
 She teaches undergraduate and graduate courses in Renaissance and Baroque art.
 Her research focuses on the fifteenth-century courts of northern Italy, particularly the Gonzaga court in Mantua, innovations in personal commemoration, and objects demonstrating intersections between the courts of Italy, France, and Byzantium.
 Her current book-length project addresses the emergence of the cast bronze portrait medal in the 1430s and the political, religious, and ideological value the small-scale sculpted form conveyed.
+She serves as Director of Undergraduate Studies for Studio Art and Art History and Program Director for the Minor in Medieval and Early Modern European Studies (MEMES).

 Early Italian Renaissance (ARH 368)